 Annie’s House was built in partnership with Genesis Homes and completed in early 2015 to be a model of an affordable, highly efficient home.
 The home and grounds serve as an education center and demonstration site as well as a base of operations for Sustaining Way.
 It is regularly visited by the public to develop the community’s knowledge about sustainability.
 We educate, demonstrate, and advocate to develop individuals and the community in 6 areas of sustainability: Food and Landscape, Energy and Energy Efficiency, Consumption and Waste, Healthy Lifestyles, Environmental Sustainability, and Social Sustainability.

 Some of the current sustainable practices demonstrated on-site include:

 Sustaining Way is meeting the needs of food-insecure community members.
-We partner with local farms and community organizations to provide hot meals, frozen meals, fresh produce and PPE.
-Seniors and any other residents are able to receive this essential food every Thursday from 12:30-1:30 p.m.
-We hope by providing healthy food and masks will alleviate some of the stress on the Nicholtown community.
+We partner with local farms and community organizations to provide hot meals, frozen meals, fresh produce, and other resources.
+Seniors and any other residents are able to receive this essential food every Thursday from 12:30-1:30 p.m. in the Hope Church parking lot next to the Nicholtown Community Center.
+We hope by providing healthy food, we will alleviate some of the stress on the Nicholtown community.

 Community Coordinator Program

 The coordinator is a paid full-time rotating development position that lives at Annie’s House and works with our various partners to serve as community coordinator/advocate, lead community programs, and demonstrate the feasibility and benefits of living more simply and sustainably.
 During their time at Annie’s House, the coordinator develops relationships with residents and works to understand and meet community needs in a sustainable manner.
 They do this either through direct support or by connecting residents and community organizations to other nonprofits and partners.
 Through this work and our professional development program, the coordinator develops the skills and confidence necessary to leave the program and go out to serve as a leader within the community.